-You should refer to your original project budget form and grant award letter to remind you of the detailed financial breakdown for your grant.
+You also may wish to refer to your original project budget form and grant award letter to remind you of the detailed financial breakdown for your grant.
 Please note you will need to evidence the information given below.

 Year 1: Salary Expenditure including NI